Continuing Education Activity

 Mania also commonly presents with psychotic features, which include delusions or hallucinations.
 Many patients endorse grandiose delusions, believing they are high-level operatives such as spies, government officials, members of secret agencies, or that they are knowledgeable professionals (even when they have no such background).
 These individuals may also experience auditory or visual hallucinations, which only present when they are in the manic phases.
 Some of the most common delusions are delusions of paranoia, in which patients believe that people are stalking, targeting, or surveilling them.
 They may believe this to be done by government agencies, gangs, or others.
 These patients are highly unlikely to respond to outsiders’ views on their psychosis as well as their mania.
 A component of the manic phase is that generally, the individuals themselves do not realize what is happening (poor insight).
 The problem is mainly noticed by others, including family members, friends, and even strangers or police.

-The etiology of mania, and more generally, bipolar I disorder, is not known.
-There is strong evidence that the cause is a combination of genetic, psychological and social factors.
+The etiology of mania, and more generally, bipolar I disorder, are not known.
+There is strong evidence that the cause is a combination of genetic, psychological, and social factors.
 There have been multiple studies involving families which show a definite genetic component.
-In a study involving monozygotic and dizygotic twins, it was revealed that there is a correlation of one twin having the disorder when the other is affected, as high as 40%.
+In a study involving monozygotic twins, it was revealed that up to 80% of twins are concordant for the disorder when one of the siblings is positive for the disorder.
 This is also evidence of environmental influences since there is not a 100% concordance between monozygotic twins.
 Multiple studies have shown that several allele frequencies are involved in both bipolar I disorder and schizophrenia.
 There is also extensive anecdotal evidence that stressful life events and other psychosocial factors contribute to the onset and frequency of manic phases.